chantal66/todos-api/README.md

 # README

+This is a todo-list API where users can manage their to-do lists and todo items.

 API Endpoints

-Our API will expose the following RESTful endpoints.
+This API will expose the following RESTful endpoints.

 |**Endpoint**           |**Functionality**              |
 |-----------------------|:-----------------------------:|